2290401074/first/1--data_type.md

   return 0;//0 is a int type
 }

-Differe data types has different Bytes occupied char 1 short 2 int 4
+Different data types has different Bytes occupied char 1 short 2 int 4